Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowFundamentals.md

 ### Three Core Components of Airflow

-1. Web Server (Flask server w/ interface)
+1. Web Server: Flask server w/ interface
   - Without it, not able to monitor jobs
-2. Scheduler
-  - Heart of Airflow
+2. Scheduler: Heart of Airflow
   - Without it, not able to schedule/trigger any tasks
   - Can have other schedulers in case one goes down
-3. Metadata Database
-  - Stores metadata data related to airflow (i.e. users, jobs, parameters, connections, etc.)
+3. Metadata Database: Stores metadata data related to airflow (i.e. users, jobs, parameters, connections, etc.)
   - Any DB that has integrations with SQLAlchemy can be used (default is SQLite)

+#### Additional Components running behind the scenes
+1. Executor: Defines how tasks will be executed (and on what systems) by Airflow
+    - I.e. if execution done via Kubernetes, will be done using Kubernetes executor
+  - By default, Airflow executes tasks sequentially (one after another)
+2. Worker: Process/subprocess(es) where task is actually executed

 ### Dag Scheduling